 Opponents, traps and team members are randomly generated to create a unique set of challenges in every run.

-- Recruit unique, random characters and unlock their special skills.
-Then lead them to their doom.
+Recruit unique characters, unlock their special skills, learn their names, then lead them to their doom.

 This game is a work in progress!

 I am a solo indie developer looking to incorporate the community in the game development process for Dungeon Deathball.
 There are many features and improvements still to come.
 Please share your thoughts in the comments below, and let me know what you'd like to see in the game!

 The graphics look really good, how did you do the flat shading?
 Are these sprite sheets that are hand painted or are these modifying through a shader?
 I cannot get this look for the life of me, is there a place that has a tutorial on it?

 The characters are all simple sprites which are 'billboarded' (they face the camera at all times).